jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-1.md

 But all such jokes are commonly unsupportable to one who is really deformed.
 We are anxious about our own beauty and deformity, only because of its effect on others.
 If we had no connection with society, we would be indifferent about either.
 The Moral Mirror and the Two I's

-5 In the same way, our first moral criticisms are exercised on the characters and conduct of others.
+{{< s v="5" >}} In the same way, our first moral criticisms are exercised on the characters and conduct of others.
 We are all very forward to observe how each of these affects us.
 But we soon learn, that other people are equally frank with regard to our own.
 We become anxious to know:
 - how far we deserve their censure or applause, and
 - whether we appear as agreeable or disagreeable creatures to them.